orta/relay/website/spec/Connections.md

 This specification aims to provide an option for GraphQL clients to consistently handle pagination with support for related metadata via a GraphQL server.
-This spec proposes calling them connections and treats pageable list in a standardized way.
+This spec proposes calling them connections and exposing them in a standardized way.

 In the query, the connection model provides a standard mechanism for slicing